lv2/pugl/README.md

 Pugl
 ====

-Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is suitable for use in plugins.
+Pugl (PlUgin Graphics Library) is a minimal portability layer for GUIs which is suitable for use in plugins.
 It works on X11, MacOS, and Windows, and includes optional support for drawing with Vulkan, OpenGL, and Cairo.

-Pugl is vaguely similar to libraries like GLUT and GLFW, but with some distinguishing features:
+Pugl is vaguely similar to libraries like GLUT and GLFW, but has different goals and priorities:

  * Minimal in scope, providing only a thin interface to isolate platform-specific details from applications.